Skip to content

 Install the published package

-For normal use, install the official bundle into the virtual environment of the repository you want to analyze:
+For normal use, install Codira from PyPI into the virtual environment of the repository you want to analyze.
+This is the simplest path when you only need to use codira and do not need unreleased plugins or features:

 source .venv/bin/activate